microhh/microhhpy/README.md

     pip install microhhpy

-For development, you can clone the repository and make `microhhpy` available in one of two ways:
+For development, you can clone the repository and make `microhhpy` available in one of three ways:

+1. Editable install with `pip`.
+Clone the source code from Github, and install it (preferably in a development virtual environment) using:

+       pip install -e /path/to/microhhpy

-1. Add it to your `PYTHONPATH`:
+2. Without `pip`, you can expose `microhhpy` by adding it to your `PYTHONPATH`:

        export PYTHONPATH="${PYTHONPATH}:/path/to/microhhpy"

-2. Or append the path directly in your Python script before importing:
+3. Or append the path directly in your Python script before importing:

        import sys
        sys.path.append('/path/to/microhhpy')